 While You Wait

-While you wait for that MFM referral, get some more blood work done on dad and baby.
-Get dad's antigen phenotype tested.
+While you wait for that MFM referral, this is a great time for the midwife to order some more blood work for dad and baby.
+Now is when dad's antigen phenotype usually gets tested.
 It will give you two letters.
 You're looking for something that says EE or E+e-, or homozygous E. However it is phrased, it should tell you about Dad's antigen pair, not just one letter.
 This test absolutely should not be an antibody screen like they do on pregnant women.
 Below are some examples of the right test and the wrong test that were run on actual dads and shared in the Facebook group with permission.
 If Dad is negative for the antigen, then he cannot pass it on to baby.
 If baby is negative for the antigen that matches mom's antibody, then baby will be safe.

 In the US the test is called Sequenome Sensigene (for anti-D moms only).
 You also have the option of sending blood overseas to the UK or Netherlands. cffDNA testing is now being done in Australia as well as some parts of Canada.
 Visit the cffDNA page for more information about testing around the world including instructions and forms.